carlosjhr64/super_random/README.md

 You can't get more random than random, but you can try really, really, really hard.

-SuperRandom combines four online real random services to create a more perfect random byte.
+SuperRandom combines five online real random services to create a more perfect random byte.

 ## SYNOPSIS: